 - Ventilation – Many regions around the world are outlawing smoking in public places.
 I’m still amazed by how many places don’t.
 I’m not a smoker, but I would imagine not even smokers want to walk out of a restaurant smelling like an ashtray.
 Ventilation is about more than the smells we don’t want to smell (more below on “aroma design”).
 For instance, imagine a restaurant conceived in Florida being built in Massachusetts – you have to take an entirely different approach to seasonal temperature fluctuations.
 Large cavernous spaces can be drafty.
 As you can see, ventilation is an important consideration in restaurant design and just another example as to why this is about so much more than just good aesthetics and tasteful design selections.

 - Bathrooms & Brand Immersion – We’ve all heard the adage that customers assume that by extension an unkempt bathroom must mean a disastrously unkempt kitchen.
-“If they allow their bathrooms – which are in plain sight of customers – to get like this, what must the kitchen look like since it’s out view?”
+“If they allow their bathrooms – which are in plain sight of customers – to get like this, what must the kitchen look like since it’s our view?”
 We believe that more than just keeping a bathroom clean, the bathroom presents an opportunity to further differentiate a restaurant and make an impression.
-You should be able to put a blindfold on a customer, spin them 10 times, drive them across town, put them in your bathroom and take off the blindfold and they should be able to tell you exactly where they are.
+You should be able to put a blindfold on a customer, spin them 10 times, drive them across town, put them in your bathroom, and take off the blindfold and they should be able to tell you exactly where they are.
 That’s great bathroom design.
 Distinctive and communicative of the brand.
 Starbucks is a good example of this concept.
 Even without seeing the logo, you know you are in a Starbucks bathroom.
 The concept can be taken much further though.
 So, is this design or is this marketing?
 The two are inextricably intertwined in our opinion.

-- Restaurant Design for Celebrities – These days there seem to be lots of celebrities getting in to the restaurant business and also a surprising number of restaurateurs and chefs becoming celebrities for already being in the restaurant business.
+- Restaurant Design for Celebrities – These days there seem to be lots of celebrities getting into the restaurant business and also a surprising number of restaurateurs and chefs becoming celebrities for already being in the restaurant business.
 Sure, there has long been the allure of the business – snapping your finger and getting a table, the misconceptions of a restaurant’s profitability, and the general sex appeal of being a restaurateur.
 However, an extra layer has been added to the restaurant business for celebrities – brand extension.
-Restaurants, like people, have a “brand personality” and, when properly executed, a restaurant can extend a celebrities empire with a walk-in advertisement.
-Celebrities such as Magic Johnson, Eva Longoria, Justin Timberlake, Gloria Estephan and others have not only made successful businesses with their restaurants, they have extended their brand in to new arenas.
+Restaurants, like people, have a “brand personality” and, when properly executed, a restaurant can extend a celebrity’s empire with a walk-in advertisement.
+Celebrities such as Magic Johnson, Eva Longoria, Justin Timberlake, Gloria Estefan, and others have not only made successful businesses with their restaurants, they have extended their brand into new arenas.
 Both restaurateurs and celebrities could learn a thing or two from one another, and it’s certain to me those exchanged tips would have a lot to do with principles of restaurant design and branding.

 - Door Knobs Can Speak – We’ve all heard the expression “dumb as a doorknob”.
 While doorknobs don’t have an inherent intelligence, they can actually quite smartly communicate on your behalf.
 We usually don’t pay attention to a doorknob; unless, that is, the doorknob is out of place.
 Doorknobs actually speak on behalf of your restaurant before the hostess or greeter staff.
 The texture, the weight, the materials, the style, the obviousness or understated nature of the doorknob all communicate the brand whether by accident or design.